jpandres/adrs/README.md

   </a>
 </p>

-to try out adr tools and generating a page
+To try out ADR tools and generating a page to share with broader audience.

 ## Howto